 At the current time, smart cards are not freely available.
 However, both Mastercard and Visa are actively investing in this new technology, and it will soon be available to everyone.
 Some experts are concerned that having only one card could cause consumers problems especially if the card is lost or stolen.
 So, whether or not the general public will take to this new concept, we will just have to wait and see.

-In the next article, Cashfloat, a pay day loan company, will explore other, less technical aspects of using a credit card.
+In the next article, Cashfloat, a leading UK payday loan direct lender , will explore other, less technical aspects of using a credit card.